jajati007/Testing/README.md

 # Testing
-It's a testing Unix Shell programming for addition of 2 numbers
+It's a testing repository for all the Scripts initial testing.